georgiana-ojoc/UniversityAssignments/Advanced Programming/MusicAlbums/README.md

 Created HTML reports with FreeMarker
 Used HikariConnectionPool and ThreadPoolExecutor to create 5000 threads that access the database concurrently
 Analyzed the behaviour of the application in VisualVM
-Use the following command to open the editor after creating the JAR:
+Use the following command to open the application after creating the JAR:
 ```
 java -jar MusicAlbums-1.0-jar-with-dependencies.jar
 ```